tiniyo/python-otp-verification/README.md

 ## Setup

-- Clone the jwt-go into your go path and change directory to cloned repository.
+- Clone the python-otp-verification into your go path and change directory to cloned repository.

 ```bash
 $ git clone https://github.com/tiniyo-api/python-otp-verification.git